oottppxx/enigma2/plugins/budweiser/README.md

 please turn on debug and examine the output (see Settings).

 The plugin always inserts a pre-defined audio source at the top of the list:
-* CTRL^Z - selecting this source will (try to) stop any previously selected alternative audio source, resume/unmute the current service audio, and closes the alternative audio sources list.
+CTRL^Z. Selecting this source will (try to) stop any previously selected alternative audio source, resume/unmute the current service audio, and close the list.

 ## Settings